ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/6poti/3-Install.md

 > If you are installing the list using a downloaded .wabba file, then click on "Install from Disk" and set the Target Modlist path to your file.

 ### 5.)
 Set your modlist installation location to wherever your would like it (IE: C:/Modlists/POTI) & it will automatically create the downloads directory for you.
 Press the play button when you are done and installation will begin.

+### 6.)
+After Wabbajack installation is done, make sure in Mod Organizer that the OpenMW application directories in the dropdown menu match the locations on your system.
+If they do not, change them so that they do.

+> Launch ModOrganizer.exe from your POTI folder, navigate to the dropdown menu at the top right, select it, then select "<Edit...>".

+> Set the binary path for "Path of the Incarnate" to openmw.exe, and OpenMW Launcher to OpenMW-Launcher.exe, both of which can be found in your chosen OpenMW Development Build installation folder.

+### 8.)
+You can now select “Halls of Sovngarde” from the right hand dropdown and press play

+:::tip
+# Optional Post-Install Steps